Textualize/textual/docs/widgets/text_area.md

 java_language = get_language("java")
 ```

+!!! note

+    `py-tree-sitter-languages` may not be available on some architectures (e.g. Macbooks with Apple Silicon running Python 3.7).

 The exact version of the parser used when you call `get_language` can be checked via
 the [`repos.txt` file](https://github.com/grantjenks/py-tree-sitter-languages/blob/a6d4f7c903bf647be1bdcfa504df967d13e40427/repos.txt) in
 the version of `py-tree-sitter-languages` you're using.
 This file contains links to the GitHub